Donors and Recipients: On Asymmetric Transfer Across Tasks and Languages with Parameter-Efficient Fine-Tuning: Methodology

 \section{Methodology}

-Our methodology is designed to systematically evaluate cross-dimensional transfer in a controlled and reproducible manner.
-We follow a three-stage process for each model: (1) we establish its baseline performance through zero-shot evaluation on a suite of multilingual benchmarks; (2) we fine-tune the model on a specific task in a single language; and (3) we conduct a comprehensive cross-lingual and cross-task evaluation of the fine-tuned model to measure the impact of the targeted adaptation (LoRA fine-tuning on exactly one dataset--language source; see Appendix.~\ref{app:impl-details} for details).
+We follow a three-stage process for each model: (1) we establish its baseline performance; (2) we fine-tune the model on a specific task in a single language; and (3) we conduct a comprehensive cross-lingual and cross-task evaluation of the fine-tuned model to measure the impact of the targeted adaptation.
+Throughout, we perform single-source LoRA fine-tuning, using exactly one task--language dataset as the source for each run (implementation details in Appendix~\ref{app:impl-details}).
+A rank ablation and a small-scale comparison with full fine-tuning (Appendix~\ref{app:lora_rank} and Appendix~\ref{app:fullft_vs_lora}) indicate that our main structural findings are qualitatively stable across the tested LoRA ranks and that LoRA closely tracks the transfer patterns of full fine-tuning.